 Mindfulness-focused programs are incorporated into the curriculum on our Lower School campuses as a way to introduce the HSW program to elementary school students.
 The Beaches Campus welcomed Playful Minds for its first mindfulness event.
-Workshops were tailored appropriately for Kindergarten - grade 2 and grades 3 - 6.
+Workshops were tailored appropriately for Kindergarten - grade 2 and grades 3 - 5.
 Additional events are planned around topics such as nutrition, Qi Gong, and spirituality.
-The St. Mark’s Campus has implemented the Monique Burr Foundation's Child Safety Matters program in Kindergarten through sixth grade which helps educate, equip, and empower students in the face of potentially precarious situations, with age appropriate application.
+The St. Mark’s Campus has implemented the Monique Burr Foundation's Child Safety Matters program in Kindergarten through fifth grade which helps educate, equip, and empower students in the face of potentially precarious situations, with age appropriate application.
 The campus also works closely with the Florida Children's Institute and is employing mindfulness activities in each classroom, such as encouraging students to notice what is going on inside and outside of themselves.
 Teachers are using mindfulness activities for brain breaks, including yoga, deep breathing, finger fiddles, and others.
 In addition, nutrition and physical exercise have been incorporated into science and physical education programs.

 Middle and Upper School